jilv220/capstone/doc/testing_story_user_accesses_local_mental_health_resources.md

 The application is integrated with a database of local mental health resources.

 ## Test Steps
-1.The user navigates to the "Local Resources" screen.
+1. The user navigates to the "Local Resources" screen.
-2.The user enters a search term related to the types of local health resources needed.
+2. The user enters a search term related to the types of local health resources needed.
-3.The application recognizes the user’s location and provides a list of nearby local health resources.
+3. The application recognizes the user’s location and provides a list of nearby local health resources.
-4.The user reviews the list of available local health resources matching their search criteria.
+4. The user reviews the list of available local health resources matching their search criteria.
-5.The user selects a specific resource to view the detailed information, including address, contact details, opening hours, and available services.
+5. The user selects a specific resource to view the detailed information, including address, contact details, opening hours, and available services.

 ## Expected Results